 The masterplan team have been working with Bacon’s College on the Urban Land Institute’s UrbanPlanUK programme, running a day of workshops which aim to bring urban planning and development to life through a challenging redevelopment simulation project of a fictional area.
 The students did fantastically – a massive thank you to all who took part including the teachers who supported the day.

-We have supported the National Literacy Trusts’ Young Reader’s Programme for over five years, at various sites across the UK, including Surrey Quays.
-The programme works with local primary schools to encourage reading for enjoyment with fun literacy-focused sessions including story telling and activities in the centre, with free books for the children to take home at the end.
+We have supported the National Literacy Trust’s Young Reader’s Programme for over six years, at various sites across the UK, including Surrey Quays.
+The programme encourages children to read for enjoyment and develop their literacy skills, which research shows can have a lifelong impact on health, confidence, employability and happiness.
+The programme works with local primary schools (with both Rotherhithe Primary and Peter Hills Primary taking part this year), and also includes storytelling and activities in the centre, with free books for the children to take home at the end.

 Alongside these initiatives we also work with several schools locally by giving talks, supporting careers fairs or volunteering as governors.
 We’re a sponsor of Pathways to Property, a national programme which aims to encourage young people from diverse backgrounds into careers in the property industry, and includes a summer school at the University of Reading and work placements.
 We’ve also volunteered with Bacon’s College students as part of our last two community days, aiming to give them an insight into the property sector, and to hear their ideas about the Canada Water area.